 For explicit instruction of SEL skills, the district has adopted the Mind-Up curriculum for grades K-8 and School Connect for all high school freshman seminar courses.

-Each SEL school leadership team, which includes the principal, is responsible for SEL implementation [remove hyphen] through a “train the trainer” model.
+Each SEL school leadership team, which includes the principal, is responsible for SEL implementation through a “train the trainer” model.
 Support is provided by the Social and Emotional Learning/Multi-tiered Systems of Support (SEL/MTSS) Department through a three-day SEL leadership training for all schools, supplemented by quarterly SEL mini-conferences, monthly “Saturday Café” professional development, site coaching, and other professional learning opportunities.
-An increasing number of schools also are piloting the CASEL School Guide and the CASEL SEL staff survey.
+An increasing number of schools also are piloting the CASEL school guide and the CASEL SEL staff survey.

 Parent engagement.
 The district has offered more than 60 Parent University SEL courses, including College and Career Success and Building Resiliency in Children.

 Beacon Schools.
 While all schools are expected to implement SEL, seven schools have been designated as SEL Beacon Schools.
 These schools have demonstrated an exceptional commitment to SEL, with all staff in the building dedicated to strong and consistent SEL practice.
 The district expects to grow the number of these schools each year.